emissary-ingress/emissary/user-guide/rate-limiting-tutorial.md

 # Rate Limiting

-Ambassador can validate incoming requests before routing them to a backing service.
-In this tutorial, we'll configure Ambassador to use a simple third party rate limit service.
+Ambassador Edge Stack can validate incoming requests before routing them to a backing service.
+In this tutorial, we'll configure Ambassador Edge Stack to use a simple third party rate limit service.
 If you don't want to implement your own rate limiting service, Ambassador Pro integrates a [powerful, flexible rate-limiting service](/user-guide/advanced-rate-limiting).

 ## Before You Get Started

-This tutorial assumes you have already followed the [Ambassador Getting Started](/user-guide/getting-started) guide.
+This tutorial assumes you have already followed the [Ambassador Edge Stack Getting Started](/user-guide/getting-started) guide.
 If you haven't done that already, you should do that now.

 After completing [Getting Started](/user-guide/getting-started), you'll have a Kubernetes cluster running Ambassador and the Quote of the Moment service.
 Let's walk through adding rate limiting to this setup.

 ## 1. Deploy the rate limit service

-Ambassador delegates the actual rate limit logic to a third party service.
+Ambassador Edge Stack delegates the actual rate limit logic to a third party service.
 We've written a [simple rate limit service](https://github.com/datawire/ambassador/tree/master/test-services/ratelimit-service) that:

 - listens for requests on port 5000;
 - handles gRPC `shouldRateLimit` requests;